Carnegie's College Career Day

-Professor of History at Rice University, Daniel Cohan, articulated the importance of this career day.
+Professor of Engineering at Rice University, Daniel Cohan, articulated the importance of this career day.
 “It’s important that students at your age [freshmen/sophomores] go into the expert field knowing what they are going into.
 Time becomes more important when you get older.
 [As a

 teacher], maybe I decide to have a coffee break here and there.
 Other fields, you need to follow a schedule...and that’s something important to know [when you choose a job].”

 Counselors at Carnegie are constantly pushing for students to think ahead.
 “When you think about it, it makes sense,” sophomore Sonya Keswani said, “next year [I] will be applying for college, so I need to start thinking about what I’m applying to, now.”

 As a top-rank high school, Carnegie’s administration continues to push for more college exposure for its students.
 Realizing the importance of educating students of various career and college opportunities, Carnegie looks forward to continuing this event, because as a high school